TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow.md

 }
 ```

-Now let's walk through this first we pick our starting point in relation to the modifed canvas the random x and y.
-We then define the length and amount of lines which form the curve which is `num_steps` the number of stright lines that make up a single curve.
+Now let's walk through this.
+First, we pick our starting point in relation to the modified canvas the random x and y.
+We then define the length and amount of lines which form the curve, which is `num_steps`, the number of straight lines that make up a single curve.
-Then `step_length` how far each straight line will travel.
-Depending on how these two varables are set you can get more blocky or gemotric lines here they end up pretty smooth we also set the `step_length` as any number between 1 and 5 giving us different curve length's.
+Then `step_length` determines how far each straight line will travel.
+Depending on how these two variables are set, you can get more blocky or geometric lines; here they end up pretty smooth.
+We also set the `step_length` as any number between 1 and 5, giving us different curve lengths.
-After this we pick our color ignore `lengthColorPick` I will cover that shortly.
+After this, we pick our color ignore `lengthColorPick`, I will cover that shortly.
 The next portion is moving our x and y to draw the curve.

-In the loop we draw a line to x and y then the real bread and butter we find the index's so we can slice into our grid and get the location of the cell under the current lines x and y position.
-Store that in `colum_index` and `row_index` and then create a if check to be sure it's in bounds we do this because mathmatically we want space outside the visable space but we can't actually draw of screen.
-After we have the index's where set we can get the angle of the cell under the x and y location.
-Then we can just use cos and sin multiplyed by or step_length to get the x and y velocity and apply that change to our curves current line.
-This pushes the curve in that spefic angular direction creating the
+In the loop, we draw a line to x and y, then the real bread and butter: we find the indices so we can slice into our grid and get the location of the cell under the current line's x and y position.
+Store that in `column_index` and `row_index`, and then create an if check to be sure it's in bounds.
+We do this because mathematically we want space outside the visible space, but we can't actually draw off screen.
-entire flow effect.
+After we have the indices set, we can get the angle of the cell under the x and y location.
+Then we can just use cos and sin multiplied by our `step_length` to get the x and y velocity and apply that change to our curve's current line.
+This pushes the curve in that specific angular direction, creating the entire flow effect.

-So next let's quickly go over how we actually color the line.
-The `lengthColorPick` I glossed over looks like so.
+So next, let's quickly go over how we actually color the line.
+The `lengthColorPick` I glossed over looks like this.

 ```typescript
 export function lengthColorPick(